open2b/scriggo-site/site/how-to-use.md

     if err, ok := err.(*scriggo.PanicError); ok {
         // handle a panic in the template code.
     }
-    if err, ok := err.(*scriggo.ExitError); ok {
-        // handle a call to env.Exit with a not zero code.
+    // handle a call to env.Stop with a not nil error, or other errors returned
-    }
-    // handle other errors returned by the out.Write method, by the converter,
+    // by the out.Write method, by the converter, and the Err method of
-    // and the Err method of a context when it is canceled.
+    // a context when it is canceled.
 }
 ```